czw1296924847/EQ-Web-FrontEnd/README.md

 ![image](https://github.com/zw-Ch/EQ-Web-FrontEnd/blob/main/image/change_language.png)<br>

 ### 3. Magnitude Estimation
-We provide some deep learning models for magnitude estimation, and the used dataset can be downloaded from [https://github.com/smousavi05/STEAD](https://github.com/smousavi05/STEAD).
+We provide some deep learning models for magnitude estimation, and the used dataset can be downloaded from [https://github.com/smousavi05/STEAD](https://github.com/smousavi05/STEAD). <br>

+Select one of `MagInfoNet`, `EQGraphNet`, `MagNet`, `CREIME`, `ConvNetQuakeINGV`, and click the button to perform some operation of Magnitude Estimation Task.

 #### 3.1.
 Model Training